pkamenarsky/usercfg/README.md

 * `SG_SUBJ` - Subject line
 * `SG_TEXT` - Email text, use `$TOKEN` as a placeholder for the password reset token

-After setting all needed variables, start PostgresSQL and then launch `~/.cabal/bin/usercfg-server`
+After setting all needed variables, start PostgresSQL and then type

+    cabal run

+## Examples

+    usercfg localhost:8000 create-user --name NAME --email EMAIL --ssh-key

+creates a user on the site `example.com`.
+Automatically uploads the user's public ssh key.
+A shorter version would be:

+    usercfg localhost:8000 create-user -n NAME -e EMAIL -S

+To update a user's email:

+    usercfg localhost:8000 update-user -n NAME -e NEW-EMAIL

+To request a password reset token:

+    usercfg localhost:8000 reset-password -n NAME

+To enter a new password after receiving a mail with the password reset token:

+    usercfg localhost:8000 apply-password -n NAME -t TOKEN

 # Deploy to Heroku